BcnRust/devbcn-workshop/docs/src/frontend/03_04_03_effects.md

 }
 ```

-Sure, here's a revised version with a more formal tone:

 ## Film Modal

 We will begin by adapting our `FilmModal` component.
 This will be modified to pre-populate the form with the values of the film that is currently being edited.
 To accomplish this, we will use the `use_effect` hook.